tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 In the Bulletproof range proof protocol two 32-byte scalar nonces $ \tau_1 , \alpha $ (*not important to know what they are*) are generated with a secure random number generator.
 If the seed for the random number generator is known, the scalar values $ \tau_1 , \alpha $ can be re-calculated when needed.
 Sixty four (64) bytes worth of message space (out of 674 bytes worth of range proof) are made available by embedding a message into those variables using a logic $ \mathrm{XOR} $ gate.
 This message space is used for the transaction amount for wallet reconstruction.

 To ensure that the transaction amount of the output cannot be spend by only opening the Schnorr signature $ vG + bH $, the switch commitment hash and embedded message are woven into the Bulletproof range proof calculation.
-The initial part is done by seeding the random number generator used to calculate $ \tau_1 , \alpha $ with the output from a seed function $ \mathrm S $ that uses as input a nonce $ \eta $ (which may be equal to the original blinding factor $ b $), the Pedersen commitment $ P $ and the switch commitment hash
+The initial part is done by seeding the random number generator used to calculate $ \tau_1 , \alpha $ with the output from a seed function $ \mathrm S $ that uses as input a nonce $ \eta $ (which may be equal to the original blinding factor $ b $), the Pedersen Commitment<sup>[def][pc~]</sup> $ P $ and the switch commitment hash

 $$
 \mathrm S (\eta \mspace{3mu} , \mspace{3mu} P \mspace{3mu} ,  \mspace{3mu} \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r) ) = \eta \mspace{3mu} \Vert \mspace{3mu} \mathrm{H_{S256}}(P \mspace{3mu} \Vert \mspace{3mu} \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r) )